abcxyz/abc/README.md

 - `abc templates golden-test record --test-name=one_env,multiple_envs examples/templates/render/for_each_dynamic`:
   same as above, but only for the specific named tests.

-The `<test_name>` parameter gives the test names to record or verify, if not specified, all tests will be run against.
+For `record` and `verify` subcommand, the `<test_name>` parameter gives the test names to record or verify, if not specified, all tests will be run against.
 This flag may be repeated, like `--test-name=test1`, `--test-name=test2`, or `--test-name=test1,test2`.

-The `<location>` parameter gives the location of the template.
+The `<location>` parameter gives the location of the template, defaults to the current directory.

 For every test case, it is expected that a `testdata/golden/<test_name>/test.yaml` exists to define template input params.
 Each "input" in this file must correspond to a template input defined in the template's `spec.yaml`.
 Each required input in the template's spec.yaml must have a corresponding input value defined in the `test.yaml`.
+Typically, you will use `golden-test new-test` subcommand to initialize the needed golden test directory structure and `test.yaml`, but it's also possible to create the desired goldentest directory structure and `test.yaml` by hand.

 Example test.yaml: